Article Categories

 Reports of capturing and convicting hackers is surprisingly rare, especially given the attacks from countries which don’t observe our business laws and treaties.
 The lesson is clear for HOA managers, is to avoid complacency about data security as you make your operations mobile.

-HOA’s should take their time vetting the management company they will hire and ensure they’re using modern HOA software, secured via the cloud and super secure environments such as the AWS cloud.
+HOA’s should take their time vetting their management company to ensure they’re using modern HOA software, secured via the cloud and super secure environments such as the AWS cloud.
 You can never be too careful now.

 4. Staffing and Managerial Shortages

-We’ve always taken a worker surplus for granted, but 2022 and the great resignation has changed the employment market.
-Workers have been able to avoid lackluster positions with no benefits or future and demand higher pay.
+We’ve always taken a worker surplus for granted, yet wages have risen and more associations are in operation today.
+Workers have been able to avoid lackluster positions with no benefits or future, and can command higher pay.
 They’re holding off to find employment in fields with a variety of benefits.
 HOA and community managers are in short supply, many lacking critical education and certifications.

-HOA managers must manage efficiently without errors or costly accidents that result in law suits or fines.
+HOA managers must manage efficiently without errors or costly accidents that result in lawsuits or fines.
 HOA managers in particular have the challenge of creating positive relations with community members who are more interested in their own wants and needs.
-That means the demand for communications and soft skills are rising too.
+That means the demand for managers with communications and soft people skills are rising too.

 There is a demand for licensed HOA and Community managers but not enough possess those credentials.
 Those with licenses and possessing a mastery of HOA management software technology will command a much higher salary in the years ahead.